bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Speaker 0: 00:23:36

 Do you think that in the future when religion is just displaced, we'll actually use 1970 as the year zero?
-You think future humans will think that way, Sjoerd?
+You think future humans will think that way, Sjors?

 Speaker 1: 00:23:47